Digitalisation of transport payments has arrived in Guatemala City

 How does the new contactless EMV payment solution work?

 A passenger gets on the bus and taps on the terminal with their bank card or smart device.
-The transaction is routed to the Switchio application, which processes the tap and sends it to the back office of the integrator.
-At the end of the day, the back office calculates the ticket price and charges it to the passenger's bank account.
+The transaction is routed to the Switchio application, which processes the tap and sends it to the transport back office that calculates the ticket price.
+At the end of the day, the amount is in aggregate form settled with VISANET Guatemala acquirer while the amount for trips during the previous day are deducted from to the passenger's bank account.

-Switchio then sends the transaction to the agreed acquirer.
-Thanks to the payment switch, it is possible to link payment transactions to any acquirer – this ensures the transport company can switch acquirers anytime.
+Thanks to the payment switch, it is possible to link payment transactions to any acquirer – this ensures the transport company can switch acquirers anytime without changing the turnstile or transport back office.

 Benefits of Switchio’s ready-made, flexible platform